danielbrainich/trail-fanatics/README.md

 ## Description

-Trail Fanatics is a platform designed for trail runners, providing a social media experience where users can connect, share, and explore their passion for trail running.
+Trail People is a platform designed for trail runners, providing a social media experience where users can connect, share, and explore their passion for trail running.
 Features include:

 - **Social Media Platform**: Users can post updates, comment on posts, and like content shared by other users.
 The platform includes search and filter functionality for discovering and exploring content within the social media feed.

-- **Trail Map Creation and Sharing**: Trail Fanatics allows users to create, share, and save trail maps for their favorite trail runs.
+- **Trail Map Creation and Sharing**: Trail People allows users to create, share, and save trail maps for their favorite trail runs.
 This feature enables runners to discover new trails, plan their runs, and share their experiences with others.

-Trail Fanatics aims to provide a comprehensive platform where the trail running community can meet and engage!
+Trail People aims to provide a comprehensive platform where the trail running community can meet and engage!

 ## Project Progress

-Trail Fanatics is a work in progress and is currently my main focus.
+Trail People is a work in progress and is currently my main focus.
 This project will consolidate and build upon the full-stack skills showcased in my earlier projects, and will be a comprehensive demonstration of my capabilities.

 ## Screenshots